 For me, it’s mascara.

-Now, I have decent volume in terms of eye lashes.
-The problem is, they’re not very long.
+Now, I have decent volume in terms of eye lashes, the problem is, they’re not very long.
 And although I’m quite aware false lashes are not the cumbersome accessory they used to be, I reserve them for special occasions, only.
 Instead, I’ve become a mascara connoisseur out of necessity, trying to achieve the false lash fullness and length, without actually having to wear them.

 In this post, I’m going to tell you about my favorite mascaras, the products I’ve purchased and repurchased, and I’ll reveal the one ‘holy grail’ mascara I wouldn’t be without.

 Shortly before this discovery, I had gone on the hunt for a new mascara.
-The brand I was using, Prescriptives, was going out of business, and I needed to find something new that worked for me.
+The brand I had been using, Prescriptives, was going out of business, and I needed to find something new that worked for me.
 During my search I learned a little secret from a sales associate at a department store.
 It was not only possible to wear more than one mascara AT THE SAME TIME, but the technique, called wardrobing, was a great way to address all of your lash issues.
 You could use one mascara to plump up the volume and another to lengthen.

 Since that time, if I wear mascara, it’s rarely just one.
-So, whether it’s high end, mid-range, drug store, or a mixture, the mascara I use depends on where I’m trying to go with my makeup, that day.
+So, whether it’s high end, mid-range, drug store, or a mixture, the mascara I use depends on where I’m trying to go with my makeup that day.

 But enough back story, get comfy and let’s dive in!

 Too Faced Better Than Sex – This is a great all around mascara.
-The formula has a balanced consistency, not too dry, not too liquid-y, and fairly substantial from the outset.
+The formula has a balanced consistency, not too dry, not too liquid-y, and is fairly substantial from the outset.
 It has a fluffy bristle, hourglass shaped brush that’s long enough to coat every lash and holds just the right amount of product.
-It takes a bit of wrangling to get to the inner lashes of the upper eyelid, but it’s not so difficult that it prevented me from repurchasing it.
+It takes a bit of wrangling to get to the inner lashes of the upper eyelid, but it’s not so difficult that it prevents me from repurchasing it.
 The product stays fresh for a very respectable amount of time, it’s about 6 months of use 5-7 days a week before it starts getting a little dry in the tube and gives a flakier application.
-The tube is a brushed rosy pink metallic, and provides a nice sized grip that’s easy to hold when applying.
+The tube is a brushed rosy metallic pink, and provides a nice sized grip that’s easy to hold when applying.

 Marc Jacobs Velvet Noir Major Volume – A relatively new find for me, I saw a YouTube video by a beauty blogger who had nothing but great things to say about it.
 This is a thick mascara from the moment you open it.
 Like Too Faced BTS, this has a fluffy bristle, hourglass shaped brush, but the difference is, where the BTS brush is flat at the tip, this brush is tapered, making it easier to get the corner lashes near the bridge of your nose.
 And although you’re going to get some incredible volume from it, I always use it with another mascara that’s geared more toward lengthening.
 This product maintains its freshness for a decent amount of time, but I know when it starts getting super thick and clumpy at about 4.5-5 months, it’s nearing time for a new one.
-It has a faceted, shiny black tube that I find a bit unwieldy when trying to apply, but it’s merely a learning curve you should pick up quickly,
+It has a faceted, shiny black tube that I found a bit unwieldy at first, but it’s merely a learning curve you should pick up quickly.

-American fashion designer and former creative director of luxury goods brand Louis Vuitton, Marc Jacobs released a line of cosmetics in August 2013 with roughly 120 products that he’s been perfecting ever since.
+American fashion designer and former creative director of luxury goods brand, Louis Vuitton, Marc Jacobs, released a line of cosmetics in August 2013 with roughly 120 products that he’s been perfecting ever since.
 I would call this price point more mid-range and to buy this mascara, I’ve linked to Jacobs’ website, but you can also find the line at higher end department stores and Sephora.
 Velvet Noir Major Volume mascara, $26.